Skip to main content

 • Please refer to the LiteLLM documentation for more details about each LLM's supported parameters.

-• Basically you need to fill in a new model configuration under the litellm_llm section.
-For example, what should be the model name, api_base, api_key_name, and keyword arguments, etc. accordding to the LiteLLM documentation.
-(Please refer to the example configuration above)
+• You need to fill in a new model configuration under the litellm_llm section — for example, the model name, api_base, api_key_name, keyword arguments, etc. — according to the LiteLLM documentation.
+(Please refer to the example configuration above.)

 • For custom Embedder

-• We are now using LiteLLM to support embedding models, so basically you can use any embedding models supported by LiteLLM.
+• We are now using LiteLLM to support embedding models, so you can use any embedding model supported by LiteLLM.

-• For example, if you want to use nomic-embed-text from Ollama, add the following configuration to your config.yaml under the litellm_embedder section, also make sure the embedding_model_dim is set to the dimension of the embedding model under the document_store section:
+• For example, if you want to use nomic-embed-text from Ollama, add the following configuration to your config.yaml under the litellm_embedder section.
+Also make sure embedding_model_dim under the document_store section is set to the dimension of the embedding model:

 ---